oyansmlilo/TrainingSample/README.md

 ## what it does

+hybrid high-performance image processing that uses the best implementation for each operation:
+- **TSR-optimized**: cropping, luminance calculation (SIMD parallelized)
+- **OpenCV-powered**: resizing operations (industry-standard performance)
+- **unified API**: single Python/Rust interface, static wheels with all dependencies

-batch image operations that actually release the GIL and use all your cores. crop, resize, luminance calc, video frame processing. zero-copy numpy integration when possible.
+batch operations that actually release the GIL and use all your cores. zero-copy numpy integration when possible.

 ## python usage